argb10/GuadCTF/GiveMeThaPassword/WriteUp.md

 Looks like you forgot your password!
 Your password is: AAAAAAAA
 ```

-OK, now we know how the requets are working, let's check the code.
+OK, now we know how the request are working, let's check the code.

-We can summarize the code in this lines
+We can summarize the code in this lines:

 ```c
 void ctf(char *password, int print) {